 Small Companies, Big Challenge

-As an HR consultant firm with clients categorized as small-sized companies, we often get requests for assistance with hiring staff.
+As an HR consulting firm with clients categorized as small-sized companies, we often get requests for assistance with hiring staff.
 These companies come to us because they realize they don’t have the time to do it effectively themselves or because they’ve been doing it themselves for years with little success.

 I once worked with a business that pulled their new employees from the pool of friends and relatives of current employees.
 They thought, “If Jill is a good employee and this person is a friend of Jill’s, he must be good too, right?”
 Without a doubt, it’s a fast and inexpensive way to hire.

 Sometimes they got a good employee, and sometimes they got a person who didn’t fit with the team or who was not as capable of doing the work.
 However, the most damaging effect was that over time, the organization became rife with interpersonal drama, playing favorites, and frustration with the lack of high performance.

 But for small employers, making the jump to paying for advertising, testing, the time to screen resumes and conduct interviews, or paying someone to help create a better hiring process is often difficult.
 Having a smaller company often means having smaller financial resources.

 It requires balancing the short-term cash flow reality with hiring as a long-term investment.
 What is a solid hiring process worth?

 If your recruiting and selection process results in consistently hiring employees who are a good match for the job, the team, and the organization’s culture, the payoff will come in the form of both tangible and intangible returns.
 Let’s break those down.

 - Reduced hard dollar costs of an unsuccessful hire include:

 - Cost of hiring a replacement hire: job postings, testing, and background checks